vab9000/MapProjects/MapSimulation/notes/Land.md

 * Development (% of land that has been cleared for settlement)
 * Resources (What natural resources can be found, their amounts, and what technology is required to find them)
 * Animals (What animals are present, and their amounts)
+* Settlements (A list of settlements, representing urban towns and cities)